pixelomer/RemoteViewFun/README.md

 _UIViewServiceInterfaceErrorDomain (error code 0)
 Un-trusted clients may not open applications in the background.
 ```
 This probably meant that I was missing an entitlement or Info.plist value that made my client "trusted".
-However, instead of finding that magic value, I decided to use the SpringBoard as a client rather than my own app.
-I created a SpringBoard tweak which runs the same code.
+However, instead of finding that magic value, I ended up using the SpringBoard as a client rather than my own app.
+To do this, I created a SpringBoard tweak which had the same code.

 After installing the tweak and reloading SpringBoard, the service application was actually launched!
 However, I still couldn't get a remote view controller.
 ```